Scandinavian York: Scandinavian rule 866–901

-A further hypothesis, proposed by the historian Alfred P. Smyth, is that Siefriedus is the same as the jarl Sichfrith who lay claim to the Kingdom of Dublin in that same year.
+The historian Alfred P. Smyth suggests this is the same Sichfrith who laid claim to the Kingdom of Dublin that same year.

-The Cuerdale Hoard also contained some coins with the name Cnut or Knútr on them, the coin evidence suggests that he reigned between 900 and 905.
+The Cuerdale Hoard also contained some coins with the name Cnut (Knútr) on them; the coin evidence suggests that he reigned between 900 and 905.
 He is listed as ruler of York but has proved to be something of a conundrum, for historians, as Cnut is not recorded on any written contemporary sources.
 Historians have posited several hypotheses.
-These include, "no coins have been found from Gunfriths[Guthred] reign so perhaps they could be his? ".
-As some of the coins had both Siefredus and Cnuts name on them "perhaps these are the same person?".
+As some of the coins had both Siefredus' and Cnut's names on them, they might be the same person.
 Another possibility is that he was "a Danish noble, mentioned in Norse sources, who was assassinated in 902 after a very brief reign.
 So brief that there was not enough time to produce coins in quantity."

 A West Saxon rules Northumbria

 The next ruler, Æthelwold, was the son of Æthelred, the king of Wessex from 865 to 871.
 Following his father's death, in 871, his uncle Alfred the Great became king.
-When Alfred died in 899.
-Alfred's son Edward the Elder ascended the throne of Wessex.
+When Alfred died in 899, Alfred's son Edward the Elder ascended the throne of Wessex.
 However, Æthelwold made a bid for power, seizing his father's old estate in Wimbourne.
 Edward's forces besieged Æthelwold's position, forcing him to flee.
 He went to York, where the locals accepted him as king, in 901.
 According to the Anglo-Saxon Chronicle: